Here are a collection of funny notices that made our foreign holiday

 the horrific example of when a plane was flying with holiday makers to Egypt when it had to put down in Brindisi, Southern Italy as the pilot had found a note declaring that there was a bomb on board.
 This he

 passed this information on to the passengers.
 An horrific start to their vacation.

 - 'I arrived in Cuba 2 hours before a hurricane.'

-I spent 3 hours in a traffic jam on the M6 between junctions 15 and 16.'
+- I spent 3 hours in a traffic jam on the M6 between junctions 15 and 16.'

-'My girl friend of 3 years told me our relationship was over as we got off the plane in Barbados.'
+- 'My girl friend of 3 years told me our relationship was over as we got off the plane in Barbados.'

-'We were travelling to Toronto, Canada while all our luggage was sent to Toronto, Italy.'
+- 'We were travelling to Toronto, Canada while all our luggage was sent to Toronto, Italy.'

-'I set off from home to Gatwick on Wednesday morning and because of the appalling weather [snow, ice and blizzards] we didn't fly to
+- 'I set off from home to Gatwick on Wednesday morning and because of the appalling weather [snow, ice and blizzards] we didn't fly to

 Belfast until Saturday afternoon.
 I returned home on Sunday. - some short break.'
 [A true story that happened to Will's daughter Hannah]